albertodemichelis/squirrel/doc/source/reference/embedding/vm_initialization.rst

         HSQUIRRELVM v;
         v = sq_open(1024); //creates a VM with initial stack size 1024

-        //do some stuff with squirrel here
+        //do some stuff with quirrel here

         sq_close(v);
     }